Get exclusive member benefits & effect social change. Join Today

 After your diagnosis, the next step is to figure out how far your cancer has advanced.

 The tests that are commonly used for endometrial cancer staging are blood tests, chest X-rays, and computerized tomography (CT) scans.
 CT scans show a cross-sectional view of your body taken from several X-rays.
-In some cases, your doctor might not be able to find out what stage your cancer is at until after you’ve had surgery for it.
+In some cases, your doctor might not be able to find out what stage your cancer is at until after you’ve had surgery.

 The stages are: